Zuan-Khalik/TOOFAB/README.md

 An example file is included that shows how to use the toolbox.

+## Issues
-If you find any problems with the toolbox, please contact the author (z.khalik@tue.nl)!
-It will be highly appreciated.
+Since the toolbox is still in an initial stage, it could happen that you encounter errors or unexpected behavior under certain circumstances.
+If you find any problems with the toolbox, please contact me (z.khalik@tue.nl).
+I am open to assist you with the use of the toolbox for your usecase.

 ## Authors
 Zuan Khalik (https://www.tue.nl/en/research/researchers/zuan-khalik/)